topjohnwu/magisk-module-installer/README.md

 **Currently the changes are these:**

  - Install app in `/data/app`
+  - Configurable Wipe with TWRP (cache, dalvik-cache, system, data) in `config.sh`

 **Scheduled changes:**

  - Installation in `/system` if Magisk is not detected
  - Installation in `/system` if the module developer sets it up
  - AROMA included with easy configuration
- - Configurable Wipe without recovery(cache, dalvik-cache, system, data) in `config.sh`
  - Module installation in module (in `common/module`)
  - If the module developer enables a specific option, the template identifies the cpu architecture and installs the specific files (put by the developer in `common/arc/<name-architecture>`)
  - If the module developer enables a specific option, the template identifies the phone model (`ro.product.device`) and installs the specific files (put by the developer in `<common/phone/phone-model>`)